-The first stage of developing support for a custom toolkit is to introduce the test object model that you want UFT to use to test your applications and controls.
+The first stage of developing support for a custom toolkit is to introduce the test object model that you want UFT One to use to test your applications and controls.
 To do this, you define the test object model in the test object configuration XML file.
-You need to create a test object class for every type of custom control for which you want to extend or modify UFT support.
+You need to create a test object class for every type of custom control for which you want to extend or modify UFT One support.

 In a test object configuration XML, you define the test object classes (for example, the test object methods they support, their identification properties, and so on).

-If the relevant add-in is not loaded when UFT opens, UFT does not load the information in this XML.
+If the relevant add-in is not loaded when UFT One opens, UFT One does not load the information in this XML.
 Similarly, if the name of the environment or custom toolkit is displayed in the Add-in Manager dialog box and its check box is not selected, the information in this XML is not loaded.

 The sections below describe the information that you can include in a test object class definition.